M-Files/VAF.Extensions.Community/MFiles.VAF.Extensions/MultiServerMode/TaskQueueBackgroundOperationManager/Readme.md

 		/// <inheritdoc />
 		protected override void StartApplication()
 		{
+			try
+			{
 				// Create a background operation that can be run on demand. this.MyBackgroundOperation
 					= this.TaskQueueBackgroundOperationManager.CreateBackgroundOperation<ObjVerExTaskQueueDirective>
 					(
 						"My on-demand background operation",
 						(job, directive) =>
 						{
 							var objVerEx = ObjVerEx.Parse(job.Vault, directive.ObjVerEx);
 							SysUtils.ReportInfoToEventLog($"I have been run on demand for object {objVerEx.Title}");

 							// If your background job processing takes more than a few seconds then
 							// you should periodically report back its status: this.TaskQueueBackgroundOperationManager.TaskProcessor.UpdateTaskInfo
 							(
 								job,
 								MFTaskState.MFTaskStateInProgress,
 								"The process is ongoing...",
 								false
 							);

 							// If you fail to do the above then the system may think that the task has
 							// aborted, and start it running a second time!
 						}
 					);
+			}
+			catch(Exception e)
+			{
+				SysUtils.ReportErrorToEventLog("Exception starting background operations", e);
+			}
 		}

 		[StateAction("MyWorkflowState")]